 - Queensland Museum

 - South Australian Museum

 - Western Australian Museum.

 Advisory Committee for Indigenous Repatriation

-On 15 May 2012, Arts Minister Simon Crean announced the members of the Committee who will provide guidance on issues relating to Aboriginal and Torres Strait Islander repatriation from the collections of Australian and overseas cultural institutions
+On 15 May 2012 the members of the Advisory Committee were announced.
+The Committee will provide guidance on issues relating to Aboriginal and Torres Strait Islander repatriation from the collections of Australian and overseas cultural institutions

 The Committee will provide a vital link between the Australian Government, Aboriginal and Torres Strait Islander communities and international collecting institutions that hold Indigenous ancestral remains and the Australian collection institutions that hold remains and secret sacred objects.